E-Minders March 2014

-Our Pair of Popular Executive Pay Conferences: A 15% Early Bird Discount: We have posted the registration information for our popular conferences - "Tackling Your 2014 Compensation Disclosures: The Proxy Disclosure Conference" & "Say-on-Pay Workshop: 10th Annual Executive Compensation Conference" - to be held September 23-24th in Washington DC and via Live Nationwide Video Webcast on TheCorporateCounsel.net.
+Early Bird Expires Soon!
+Our Pair of Popular Executive Pay Conferences: We just posted the registration information for our popular conferences - "Tackling Your 2015 Compensation Disclosures" & "11th Annual Executive Compensation Conference: Say-on-Pay Workshop" - to be held September 29-30th in Las Vegas and via Live Nationwide Video Webcast on TheCorporateCounsel.net.
 Act now for the early bird discount - which expires March 14th - to get as much as 33% off!

 The full agendas for the Conferences are posted—but the panels include:

 There is no cost for these webcasts if you are a member of TheCorporateCounsel.net.
 If you are not a member, take advantage of our no-risk trial to access the programs.
 You can sign up for this no-risk trial online, send us an email at firstname.lastname@example.org - or call us at 925.685.5111.